xunker/kramer_cp_control_protocol/README.md

 ### Files
 [vp-7xx.json](./vp-7xx.json): command definitions for VP-719 through -724 (and will probably work for other -7xx models). **This is probably the file you want to use.**

+[vp-7xx.md](./vp-7xx.md): A markdown version of the commands in the json file, for use by silly humans with silly eyes who need to read things.

-[generator.rb](./generator.rb): ruby source files used to generate the above JSON.
+[generator.rb](./generator.rb): ruby source files used to generate the above JSON and Markdown.

 ### Command Objects in Files